Cape Cod, Massachusetts is only accessible by two bridges spanning the federal Cape Cod Canal

-Boston (May 31, 2018) – With the 2018 hurricane season set to begin tomorrow, Senators Edward J. Markey (D-Mass.) and Elizabeth Warren (D-Mass.), and Representatives Bill Keating (MA-09), and John Garamendi (CA-03) announced the introduction of the Enhancing the Strength and Capacity of America’s Primary Evacuation Routes (ESCAPE) Act, legislation that dedicates $1 billion of federal resources to expand the capacity and improve the resilience of the nation’s evacuation routes.
-Major challenges have impeded critical mass evacuations, including those in response to hurricanes Katrina and Rita.
-Further, damage to critical transportation arteries have inhibited first responders and disaster aid from reaching areas of need in the immediate aftermath of a disaster, such as Hurricane Maria, which devastated Puerto Rico last year.
+Washington (May 20, 2019) – Senators Edward J. Markey (D-Mass.) and Elizabeth Warren (D-Mass.), and Representatives William Keating (MA-09), and John Garamendi (CA-03) today reintroduced the Enhancing the Strength and Capacity of America’s Primary Evacuation Routes (ESCAPE) Act, legislation that dedicates $1 billion of federal resources to expand the capacity and improve the resilience of the nation’s evacuation routes.
+Damage to critical transportation arteries have inhibited first responders and disaster aid from reaching areas of need in the immediate aftermath of a disaster, such as Hurricane Maria, which devastated Puerto Rico.
 The ESCAPE Act will provide targeted federal assistance to communities seeking to protect their citizens and fortify their critical mass evacuation routes from the adverse impacts of climate change.

-“Our roads, ports, airports, waterways, and railways serve not only as critical arteries of commerce and transportation, but also play an instrumental role in facilitating mass evacuations and expediting recovery and emergency response,” said Senator Markey, a member of the Senate Commerce, Science, and Transportation Committee.
-“In a time of emergency, Massachusetts residents shouldn’t have to think twice about the best way to get their families to safety.
+“Our roads, ports, airports, waterways, and railways are vital everyday commerce and transportation arteries, while also facilitating mass evacuations and expediting recovery and emergency response in the worst-case situations,” said Senator Markey, a member of the Senate Commerce, Science, and Transportation Committee.
+“When confronted with an emergency, no Massachusetts resident should have to question whether roads and bridges are strong enough to get their families to safety.
 The ESCAPE Act will help ensure that the nation’s evacuation routes have the capacity and resilience they need to fully serve their critical role.”

 A copy of the ESCAPE Act can be found HERE.

-The Federal Highway Administration found that the Boston area faces several impediments to conducting large-scale, mass evacuations.
-Further, Cape Cod, Massachusetts has a population of over 200,000 people, but is only accessible by two bridges spanning the federal Cape Cod Canal.
-Regrettably, these two 80-year old bridges, which are crucial evacuation routes, are in a poor state and do not meet modern specifications.
+Cape Cod, Massachusetts has a population of more than 200,000 people but is only accessible by two bridges spanning the federal Cape Cod Canal.
+Unfortunately, these two 80-year old bridges, which are crucial evacuation routes, are in a poor state and do not meet modern specifications.
 The U.S. Army Corps of Engineers maintains the bridges and is currently conducting a study to evaluate whether the bridges need to be replaced, which could cost hundreds of millions of dollars.